Big Scary Monsters Recording Company: Pop-up stores

 In December 2016 the label announced that they would be opening up a pop-up Store in Hackney London from January 23 to February 4 in 2017.
 This two week period was eventually catalogued as BSM200 and was a celebration of the label's 16th birthday.
-During the pop up there were in-store performances from Modern Baseball, Kevin Devine, Gnarwolves, Delta Sleep, Beach Slang and more.
+During the pop up there were in-store performances from Modern Baseball, Kevin Devine, Gnarwolves, Delta Sleep, Tall Ships and more.
 There were also other non-music based events including, a-bring-your-dog day, a screen printing day with Awesome Merchandise, and a cocktail bar run by the band Tiny Moving Parts.

 In March 2018, BSM announced that they would be opening their second pop-up store in Cardiff.
 The in-store featured performances from UK based signings Jamie Lenman, Orchards, Nervus, and US band Slaughter Beach, Dog.

 In 2019, BSM continued its run of form and announced their pop-up store would be coming to Glasgow in Scotland.
 Over their time there the label hosted in store performances from We Were Promised Jetpacks and in store talks from prominent Scottish music figures.

+Since then, the label have gone on to open pop-up shops in Brighton, Cologne and Norwich, as well as a craft beer and record shop in Oxford called Big Scary Monsters Social Club, which was open from September 2020 until September 2023.